Baby Development: Your 6-Month-Old

 Sixth Month Baby Milestones: Communication

 Your 6-month-old baby should be smiling, laughing, and babbling away (“ma-ma,” “ba-ba”).
-To help your baby learn the language, read stories together every night.
+To help her learn the language, read stories together every night.

 Babies at this age are starting to recognize the people and things around them.
-Your baby will start to feel comfortable with the familiar -- mommy, daddy, grandma, and grandpa, as well as a few of his favorite toys.
-You might see the first signs of fear when your baby is with strange people or in new situations.
+Your baby will start to feel comfortable with the familiar -- mommy, daddy, grandma, and grandpa, as well as a few of her favorite toys.
+You might see the first signs of fear when she is with strange people or in new situations.

 Going Back to Work